mikeizbicki/cmc-csci143/topic_08_SQL_and_Python/README.md

             <img src="img/fk-meme.webp" width=300px />
         1. for certain applications, it's much more convenient

+            > **MY RECOMENDATION:**
+            > If you are generating the data directly, use a highly normalized schema.
+            > If you are ingesting someone else's data, use their schema (or JSONB if they use JSON).

     1. Insert data using the SQL `INSERT` command or `COPY` command.